baileyballangarry/azure-NSGs.and.net.protocols/README.md

 <br />

 <p>
-The second VM will be called “Linux-VM” and will run “Ubuntu Server 20.04 LTS.”
-Username will be “Labuser” and the password will be “Password1234” The reason we can use the same username and password on both virtual machines is because they are two separate machines, thus having their own unique IP Address when we connect to them.
+The second virtual machine should be named "Linux-VM" and will operate on "Ubuntu Server 20.04 LTS."
+The username to access this machine will be "Labuser," and the password will be set as "Password1234."
+It's worth noting that using the same username and password for both virtual machines is feasible because they are distinct machines, each having its unique IP address when accessed.
 </p>

 <p>